Tap to close

 4. The defendants should know in the circumstances that injury to the plaintiff is likely to result, and damage does result.

-As articulated in Canada Cement LaFarge, this form requires "constructive intent" to injure—the defendants must have known or ought to have known that their unlawful conduct would harm the plaintiff.
+As articulated in Canada Cement LaFarge, this form requires "constructive intent" to injure.
+The defendants must have known or ought to have known that their unlawful conduct would harm the plaintiff.
 Predominant purpose to injure is not necessary, but the unlawful means must be directed toward the plaintiff, not merely incidental to some other objective.

-Predominant Purpose Conspiracy
+Predominant Purpose Conspiracy.

 Agreement Between Two or More

 Individual defendants are liable only if they intentionally participate in the agreement.
 Mere knowledge of or acquiescence in the conspiracy is insufficient.
-Making an agreement is not the same as simply "being in agreement"—directors who all vote the same way at a meeting are not thereby conspiring unless they entered into a compact in advance.
+Making an agreement is not the same as simply "being in agreement."
+Directors who all vote the same way at a meeting are not thereby conspiring unless they entered into a compact in advance.

 Although direct evidence of an agreement is preferred, conspiracy can be established by inference from circumstantial evidence, provided the facts cannot fairly admit any other reasonable explanation.
 The law recognizes that conspirators rarely document their schemes.
 Evidence of parallel conduct, coordinated timing, common interests, and communication between alleged conspirators may support an inference of agreement.

-An overt act in furtherance of the agreement is required—unlike criminal conspiracy, the civil tort is not complete until the conspirators take steps to execute their plan and damage results.
+An overt act in furtherance of the agreement is required.
+Unlike criminal conspiracy, the civil tort is not complete until the conspirators take steps to execute their plan and damage results.
 Pleadings must specify the overt acts and attribute them to the appropriate defendants.
+Corporations can be parties to conspiracies, and a company can conspire with its directors since a corporation is a separate legal entity.

 Purpose to Injure the Plaintiff